kennedy-anon/face-recognition-Angular-front-end/README.md

 # FaceRecognition

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.6.
+The repo contains the code for Integrated Facial Recognition System for Forensic Investigations.
+The system was built to asssist crime officers quickly identify suspects captured by CCTV footage thus speeding investigation process and allow officers to focus on other aspects of investigation.

 ## Development server